-Keys To Building A Successful IMC Campaign
+Keys To Building A Successful Integrated Marketing Communications Campaign

 Businesses can build a successful IMC campaign by:

-Defining a strategy through analysis.
+Defining a strategy through analysis

-Having a consistent brand message.
+Having a consistent message

-The branding should quickly connect your product or service to its target audiences, in a memorable and credible way, in addition to setting your business apart from its competitors.
+The branding should quickly connect your product or service to its target audiences, in a memorable and credible way.
+It also needs to set your business apart from its competitors.
 This will ensure greater visibility and customer loyalty.

-Guaranteeing your target audience is on point.
+Guaranteeing your target audience is on point

 - Are they located internationally, nationally or more locally and/or in certain geographic areas?

 - What are their demographics (age, gender, occupation, income level, marital status) and psychographics (values, hobbies, lifestyle, personality, attitude, behavior)?

 - Are they within certain industries (medical, accounting, lighting, nonprofit), if a B2B focus?